East-West Healing Arts Institute – Madison

 East-West Healing Arts Institute – Milwaukee

 Upcoming Open House – June 24th 1.00pm to 2.30pm

 4601 N. Oakland Ave, Suite 218

 Milwaukee, WI 53211

-Our newest campus is located in Wauwatosa and the next incoming class of students is in the Fall 2014.
-Just ¼ mile from Mayfair Mall, our location offers ample classroom space, a student lounge/kitchen area and plenty of on-site parking.
+Our newest campus is located in Shorewood and the next incoming class of students is in the Fall 2017.
+Our location offers ample classroom space, a student lounge/kitchen area and no on-site parking.
 We also proudly feature a student clinic specially designed to create a spa-like, professional setting and fully prepare students to embark into the field of massage therapy upon graduation.